 Common core standards establish important national benchmarks to help students succeed in a global economy and a technologically advanced society.
+The new standards were created in 2009 in a joint effort of the National Governor's Association and the Council of Chief State School Officers to increase rigor and academic expectations for students in Language Arts and Math and thus a stronger U.S workforce.
+Common Core standards are recognized as South Dakota state standards in Language Arts and Math, however implementation of the standards (how to teach them) is still a matter of local decisions.
 Common standards may save the state money on assessments and other fixed costs associated with our modern system of standards-based education.
 Most importantly, the establishment of common math and language arts standards across the nation would mean all teachers are attempting to move students toward the same goal - a fact that will likely contribute to greater innovation in best practices and increased collaboration.